Millennium Park Grand Rapids: An Outdoor Adventure Oasis

 Ninja Warrior Playground

-Kids and families that like to watch American Ninja Warrior on television will love testing their mettle on the new play equipment at Millennium Park.
+Kids and families that like to watch American Ninja Warrior on television will love testing their mettle on the newer play equipment at Millennium Park.

 Multiple obstacles and structures comprise the playground, which is geared toward older kids.